OHBA-analysis/osl-dynamics/doc/development.rst

 Development
 ===========

 This package is under active development.
-Some of the models and analysis functions are still a work in progress.
+Some of the newer models (extensions to the HMM/DyNeMo) and analysis functions are still a work in progress.

 Issues and New Features
 -----------------------